 Flexbox Solution #2

-If you will not need multiple unique breakpoints for the flexbox items, we can instead use what Una named the "Deconstructed Pancake" to uniformly apply breakpoints with only flex-basis.
+#If you will not need multiple unique breakpoints for the flexbox items, we can instead use what Una named the "Deconstructed Pancake" to uniformly apply breakpoints with only flex-basis

 Benefits of this technique over the Flexbox Albatross:

-• items will start new rows independent of each other vs. all at once without needing to define unique breakpoints
+breakpoint is based on the individual item instead of the width allotted to the parent - items will start new rows independent of each other vs. all at once without needing to define unique breakpoints

-One potential downside is the need for nested elements to resolve conflicts between setting of the width custom variable (--pancake-min), as shown on the demo when trying to set a new breakpoint for the card paragraph content.
+One potential downside is the need for nested elements to resolve conflicts between setting of the width custom variable (--pancake-min

 Here's the essential CSS: